 When we need to install a piece of software unattended, the first thing we need to do is to determine the

 method.
-If you have a management system such as SCCM, you would probably install most of your software through
+If you have a management system, such as SCCM, you would probably install your software through that system,

 The first thing you need to do is to find out what method works best for you in your environment.